No Exam Disability Insurance

 Why People Choose No-Exam Disability Coverage

-Who Typically Qualifies for No-Exam Disability Insurance?
+Who Qualifies for No-Exam Disability Insurance?

 How Much Coverage Can You Get Without an Exam?

 The monthly benefit available under no-exam disability policies depends on the carrier, your occupation class, age, and earnings.
-Many simplified-issue designs are built to provide a practical level of monthly income replacement that can protect core living expenses and keep a household stable through a recovery period.
+Many simplified-issue designs provide benefit amounts covering core monthly living expenses — housing, utilities, insurance premiums, minimum debt payments, and groceries — that keep a household financially stable through a recovery period.
 The right way to think about benefit amount is not “how high can I go?” but “how much monthly cash flow do I need to keep life stable if my paycheck stops?”

-Benefit Periods, Waiting Periods, and Policy Structure
+Benefit Periods, Elimination Periods, and Policy Structure

 A Strong Option for Self-Employed and 1099 Professionals